 Since having come to Riverside Community Church I have had the privilege of developing and training adults as they are growing in Christ.
 I am able to serve in my areas of strength and have grown tremendously in the area of leadership.
 It is my continual goal to help people get connected to God and to others in small groups and to find a place to serve and follow God’s call upon their lives.
 Since He has called me to serve Him in His church, I don’t want to ever stop telling people about His love.
-My message is the same as it was when I was just a little boy 28 years ago ...
+My message is the same as it was when I was just a little boy over 3 decades ago ...
 “Come on, folks!”

 Amie and I have been blessed with two wonderful children … Joshua David, born on April 10, 1999 and Jenna Grace, born on October 7, 2001.
-Their arrival has taught me how much my Heavenly Father loves me and I am learning how to be a father each and every day.
+Their arrival taught me how much my Heavenly Father loves me and I am learning how to be a father each and every day.
 On June 30, 2019 Joshua married his precious bride and Olivia Marie joined our family!
-Jesus has honored my commitment to Him.
-And now, He has placed me in a position to bring my children to come to know Him.
-It is my goal to always love him in such a way that they will want Who I have, so that they may come to know the wonderful Savior I love.
+Jesus has honored our commitment to Him.
+Now we have the honor of serving alongside our children in full-time ministry.
+Each of them have come to know Him, have been baptized, and are expressing their gifts in the local church.

 When someone asks me my story, I reflect back on my life and I wonder what Jesus would say about me.
 I wonder how my story would read if it were penned in the Scriptures.
 When everything is said and done, I pray that the following will be said of me as it was of King David ...

 “When David had served God’s purpose in his own generation, he fell asleep.”
 (Acts 13:36)